 DFTBA!noteVlogbrothers, as the name implies, is the YouTube channel and vlogging project of brothers Hank and John Green.
-Vlogbrothers (also known as Brotherhood 2.0) was originally a one-year project starting January 1, 2007, where the two brothers swore off textual communication with each other.
+Vlogbrothers was originally a one-year project starting January 1, 2007 under the name Brotherhood 2.0, where the two brothers swore off textual communication with each other.
 They were to update one after the other every weekday of the year and each video was to be no more than 4 minutes long.
 After the year was up, the enthusiastic reception from their fanbase led them to continue the project.Since then, they have developed a sizable fanbase, due not only to the success of their videos, but also music, books and various charity works.
 Fans are known as "nerdfighters".
 They are the organizers of VidCon, the world's first and only convention dedicated to internet videos.
 Both now also host another channel Crash Course, where each brother gives lectures on subjects they're knowledgeable about, and Hank also hosts SciShow, filled with various science news videos.
 In addition, Hank produced The Lizzie Bennet Diaries and The Brain Scoop, a modern adaptation of Pride and Prejudice and a show about museum taxidermy, respectively.
 John and Hank are also hosts on the mental_floss Youtube channel, from the magazine mental_floss which gave John his first ever writing job, on which once a week either John gives a nerdy triviatastic list video or Hank gives a quiz video.

 open/close all folders